Joystream/community-repo/community-contributions/miscellaneous_reports/Polkadot JS Extension.md

 # PolkadotJS Browser Test

 The extension is optimized for usability and hides complexity.
-Compared to the Pioneer UI where three algorithms can be selected for key creation the extension uses sr25519 for creation abd is able to import other types as well (polkadot-js/extension#339).
+Compared to the Pioneer UI where three algorithms can be selected for key creation the extension uses sr25519 for creation and is able to import other types as well (polkadot-js/extension#339).

 The minimal password length is 6 characters while Pioneer has no restrictions.